Social services complaints - who can use the complaints procedure

 Complaints about adult's services

-If you are an adult, you can use the complaints procedure about a service if both the following apply:
+If you're an adult, you can use the complaints procedure about a service if both the following apply:

-- the LA has a power or a duty to provide or arrange a service for you
+the local council has a power or a duty to provide or arrange a service for you

-- the LA is aware of your need, or possible need, for such a service.
+the local council is aware of your need, or possible need, for such a service

 A representative can make a complaint on an adult's behalf if one of the following applies to the adult:

-The representative must be someone the LA thinks has sufficient interest in the adult's welfare and is a suitable person.
+The representative must be someone the local council thinks has sufficient interest in the adult's welfare and is a suitable person.